SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: SpeakerSleuth

 \subsection{Step 3.
 Verification}

-As illustrated in Figure~\ref{fig_overview}-3, we validate dialogue segments through automated coherence filtering and manual quality assessment.

-Since our dialogue segments are extracted from longer conversations, we must ensure that isolated segments maintain natural conversational flow.
-Following \citet{zhang2024comprehensive}, we use Qwen3-32B~\cite{yang2025qwen3technicalreport} to automatically filter segments lacking coherent dialogue structure.
-Expert annotators verify audio quality (clarity, absence of artifacts or noise) and, for voice-converted audio turns, the naturalness of the converted speech.
-We also confirm that each scenario exhibits the intended acoustic characteristics: S1 maintains consistent speaker identity, S2 shows clear gender distinction, and S3 contains distinguishable speakers.
-Only data instances meeting all criteria are retained.
+As illustrated in Figure~\ref{fig_overview}-3, we validate dialogue segments through automated text-based filtering and manual audio-based verification.
+For text-based filtering, we use Qwen3-32B~\cite{yang2025qwen3technicalreport} to filter out segments that lack natural conversational flow when isolated from their original context~\cite{zhang2024comprehensive}.
+For audio-based verification, expert annotators verify audio quality (clarity, absence of noise or artifacts) and naturalness of voice-converted turns.
+Annotators also confirm that each scenario exhibits its intended acoustic characteristics.
+Only instances meeting all criteria are retained.
 Details are provided in Appendix~\ref{app:verification_details}.